IngSW-unipv/Progetto-G21/README.md

 * type **git clone** in the terminal, paste the URL copied earlier, and press “enter” to create your local clone

 ### 3. Project import
-Import projects into the IDE
+Import projects into the IDE.

 ### 4. Code execution
-The interfaces where developed with JavaFX, it's necessary to install it's SDK and to properly configure the IDE.
+The interfaces where developed with JavaFX, it's necessary to install it's SDK and to properly configure the IDE. <br />
-More info in the following link: https://openjfx.io/openjfx-docs/.
+More info in the following link: https://openjfx.io/openjfx-docs/ <br />
 It's also necessary to import ControlsFX library.
-More info in the following link: https://github.com/controlsfx/controlsfx.
+More info in the following link: https://github.com/controlsfx/controlsfx <br />

-Once the IDE is properly configured, run "WaitersControlPanelMain.java", then "ChefsControlPanelMain.java".
+Once the IDE is properly configured, run "WaitersControlPanelMain.java", then "ChefsControlPanelMain.java". <br />
 "Waiter's control panel" and "chef's control panel" will appear on the screen and it will be possible to use every feature of the program.